Code Inspection: 'if-return' statement can be re-written as 'return' statement

 if statement that returns control, immediately followed by another

-return, it suggests to replace those with a single
+return, it suggests replacing those with a single

 return that makes use of the